 On 21 August 2013 the Company declared and paid a dividend of 11.43 cents per share.
 The dividend was satisfied by the transfer of the Company's shareholding in Assetsecure Pty Limited at fair value.
 The fair value of the shares distributed was assessed by the Directors as at the date of distribution as being \$2,400,000.

-In 2012 Assetsecure Pty Limited's assets and liabilities along with the Group's investment in Cumulus Wines Pty Limited were presented as a disposal group held for distribution.
-Prior to its classification as held for distribution the shares in Cumulus Wines Pty Limited were held in investments and equity accounting was applied.
+Prior to their distribution Assetsecure Pty Limited's assets and liabilities along with the Group's investment in Cumulus Wines Pty Limited were classified as a disposal group held for distribution.